Can I go for just part of the trip?

 Your registration fee includes a t-shirt, koozie, a one year membership to the Western North Carolina Alliance, beautiful primitive camping each night on private land (only a few with shower facilities), shuttle, food, beer, awesome and knowledgeable guides, educational activities, tours, and a great time with other paddlers.

-Like a walk-a-thon, our Paddle-a-thon will raise money for the French Broad Riverkeeper and the Western North Carolina Alliance to cleanup the river.
+Like a walk-a-thon, our Paddle-a-thon will raise money for the French Broad Riverkeeper and the Western North Carolina Alliance to cleanup the river and continue to improve the French Broad River Paddle trail.
 Each participant is asked to solicit donations on a per-mile basis.
 Those participants generating more than their registration fee may choose to have their registration fee reimbursed.
 Paddle-a-thoners compete for gifts and prizes donated from our many sponsors.

 Do I need to be an experienced paddler?